rticommunity/rticonnextdds-connector/README.md

 It was created by the RTI Research Group to quickly and easily develop demos and proof of concept.
-We think that it can be useful for anybody that needs a quick way to script tests and interact with DDS.
+We think that it can be useful for anybody that needs a quick way to script tests and interact with DDS using different scripting languages.

 It can be used to quickly create tests for your distributed system and, thanks to the binding with scripting languages and the use of XML, to easily integrate